What is Espresso Romano and How TO Make It?

 What does espresso Romano taste like?

 The pairing of espresso and lemon may seem unusual at first.
-Still, the bitterness of espresso is balanced perfectly by the acidity of the lemon, resulting in a harmonious and well-rounded flavor profile.
+Still, the bitterness of espresso is balanced perfectly by the citrusy taste of the lemon, resulting in a unique flavor profile.

 I find it lightens things up without overwhelming the espresso itself.
 You still get that lovely sweetness and thick, emulsified texture of the crema too.
 The first sip hits you with that bold espresso kick, but then the citrusy twist from the lemon sneaks in, balancing it all out.